 So you have a blog, and you aim to provide useful posts that address your readers’ interests.
 Take that content a step further by optimizing those posts with SEO best practices in mind that will help inform search engines about your content, and make it more relevant to show up for a searcher’s query.
 In this post, we’ll go over five quick tips for optimizing your blog posts to boost search rankings and generate more Web traffic.

 Meta information (also called Meta data) is one thing search engines use to understand the content of your site’s pages, including blog posts.
 When implemented well, it's often one of the first things a search engine bot encounters when crawling a page.
 So it's your first opportunity to tell the bot what the page's content is about.
 The most important components of Meta data are titles and their corresponding descriptions.
 Meta titles are brief lines of text that summarize the content of each post on your blog.
 A best practice for composing Meta titles is to include at least one of its keyword terms for optimization purposes, while keeping the character count to 55 (including spaces).

 The Meta title is displayed as the “clickable” result in the search engine results pages (SERPs), so it’s essential to make it as compelling as possible.
 Meta descriptions elaborate on what a person can expect to see when they click through, and are comprised of a brief summary of the topic or page.
-You’ll want to allow for more room here — up to 156 characters (again, including spaces) — and incorporate the keyword term(s) you’re targeting without stuffing.
+You’ll want to allow for more room here -- up to 156 characters (again, including spaces) -- and incorporate the keyword term(s) you’re targeting without stuffing.
 For more on Meta information, refer to Part 1 of our guide to basic SEO concepts.

-2. Optimize Your Content
+2. Optimize your content

 Of course, your SEO strategy should also include optimizing the actual text of individual blog posts.
 While content is often naturally optimized simply by writing about a topic, it is a best practice to review the post with an eye for more optimization opportunities to include those keywords you are targeting – given that they naturally “fit” into the text.
 For more specifics about on-page elements to pay attention to, see Part 1 of our guide to basic SEO concepts, noted above, which also covers:

 - How to handle Heading tags